Exergist/VA.Change-WSR-Profile/README.md

 # VA.Change-WSR-Profile
 ## What is it?
-A general purpose VoiceAttack profile for changing the active Windows Speech Recognition profile.
+A VoiceAttack profile for changing the active Windows Speech Recognition profile.

 ## A VoiceAttack and Windows Speech Recognition Primer
 ### Wait, what is VoiceAttack (VA)?